shinwook4834/shinwook4834.github.io/_posts/en/2025-08-09-Pork-Pliaf.md

 categories: [cooking]
 image: /assets/img/02_Pliaf-main.webp
 comments: true
+description: Pilaf might sound like something you can only find in foreign restaurants, but these days it’s easy to enjoy at home.
+Originally from the Middle East and Mediterranean, pilaf was made by sautéing rice with spices and spread to Europe through the Crusades and trade.
+By adding juicy Korean pork neck, soy sauce, and fresh vegetables, we get a Korean-style twist — Pork Neck Pilaf.
+The savory aroma of pork blends beautifully with the natural sweetness of veggies, making it a one-bowl comfort meal.
+---

+Hello :)
-description: Hello :) Today I made one of our family’s favorite dishes — Boston butt pilaf.
+Today I made one of our family’s favorite dishes — Boston butt pilaf.
 My husband especially loves it, and it’s a simple recipe packed with flavor that makes a satisfying meal.
----

 🧅 Preparing the Vegetables and Marinating the Boston butt
 I used whatever vegetables we had at home for the pilaf: